Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Key West is famous for its vibrant atmosphere and pastel hued conch style houses.
 It is a popular stopping destination for cruise ships and diving enthusiasts.

-Here you can visit the Southernmost Point Buoy which marks the southernmost point in the continental United States.
+On your Key West itinerary, you can visit the Southernmost Point Buoy which marks the southernmost point in the continental United States.

 Stop by the former home and now a museum for the legendary novelist Ernest Hemingway.
 Visit the bustling Mallory Square and enjoy its famous sunsets.